puppetlabs/puppet-docs/source/puppet/5.3/hiera_migrate.md

 The “params.pp” pattern takes advantage of the Puppet class inheritance behavior.
 In short:

 * One class in your module does nothing but set variables for the other classes.
-This class is called `<MODULE>::params.
+This class is called `<MODULE>::params`.
 * This class uses Puppet code to construct values; it uses conditional logic based on the target operating system.
 * The rest of the classes in the module inherit from the params class.
 In their parameter lists, you can use the params class’s variables as default values.
-* When using "params.pp" pattern, the values set in the "params.pp" defined class cannot be used in lookup merges and Automatic Parameter Lookup (APL) - when using this pattern these are only used for defaults when there are no values found in hiera.
+* When using "params.pp" pattern, the values set in the "params.pp" defined class cannot be used in lookup merges and Automatic Parameter Lookup (APL) - when using this pattern these are only used for defaults when there are no values found in Hiera.

 An example params class: